5 Things Colleges Look For in a College Essay

-But the personal essay, as the essay guidance professionals at Prompt like to emphasize, doesn’t have to be that terrifying a beast if your student holds the keys to writing one that will stand out from all of the rest.
+But the personal essay, doesn’t have to be that terrifying a beast if your student holds the keys to writing one that will stand out from all of the rest.

 Most colleges and universities look for five traits in a student essay.

 Once a student picks one or two of these to focus on in their essay, they are on the writing path to a stellar essay that describes exactly who they are and why they would be an asset to a college.